docker/docs/engine/security/certificates.md

 This article demonstrates how to ensure the traffic between the Docker registry (i.e., *a server*) and the Docker daemon (i.e., *a client*) traffic is encrypted and a properly authenticated using *certificate-based client-server authentication*.

-We will show you how to install a Certificate Authority (CA) root certificate for the registry and how to set the client TLS certificate for verification.
+We show you how to install a Certificate Authority (CA) root certificate for the registry and how to set the client TLS certificate for verification.

 ## Understanding the configuration